omundy/learn-computers/topics-command-line.md

 ### Introduction

 The command line is a text interface for your computer.
 You type commands, which it passes on to the computer’s operating system to run.
-From the command line, you can navigate through files and folders on your computer, just as you would with Windows Explorer on Windows or Finder on Mac OS.
-The difference is that the command line is fully text-based and offers additional options that your GUI might not.
+From the command line, you can navigate through files and folders on your computer, just as you would with Windows Explorer or Finder on Mac OS.
+The difference is that the command line is fully text-based and offers additional options that your GUI (Graphical User Interface) might not.

 ### Terms